-Mathematics (Algebra)
+Mathematics

-All students entering MSU are required to take the un-proctored Mathematics Placement Service (MPS) examination online, before attending AOP with the following exceptions: students who will take a mathematics course at MSU and have either an ACT Math sub-score of at least 28 or an SAT Math sub-score of at least 640; students with credit for MTH 103 and also credit for either MTH 112, 114, 124, 132, 152H or 201, or STT 200 or 201; students with credits for MTH 110 or 116.
-Those transfer students who must take introductory mathematics or statistics courses to meet university or program requirements are required to take the placement test.
-Students who are transferring specific college course credit should enroll in the next level course, as appropriate to their program.
+All students entering MSU are required to complete the un-proctored Math Placement Services (MPS) examination online before attending their scheduled New Student Orientation Program (NSO) with the following exceptions:

+- (1) students who have either an ACT Math sub-score of at least 28 or an SAT Math sub score of at least 660, - (2) students with credit for MTH 103 and also credit for either MTH 101, MTH 102, MTH 114, MTH 124, MTH 132, MTH 152H, or MTH 201, or STT 200, or STT 201, - (3) students with credit for both MTH 101 and MTH 102, and - (4) students with credit in MTH 116 or any MTH course above MTH 116.

+Transfer students who must complete introductory MTH or STT courses required for their degree and will not have transferred them must take the placement test.
+Students transferring specific college course credits should enroll in the next level course as appropriate to their degree program.

-Students are urged to take the test via the web before their Academic Orientation Program, preferably by mid-May.
-The test can be accessed through www.math.msu.edu/mps.
-However, a student who wishes to complete the university mathematics requirement by waiver must complete the test in a proctored setting at an Academic Orientation Program or one of the Michigan State University Testing Centers to be eligible for the waiver.
+Students are urged to take the test online before their NSO, preferably by mid-May.
+The test, in addition to practice tests, can be accessed at www.math.msu.edu/mps.
+However, a student choosing the option of fulfilling the university math requirement via waiver must complete the test in a proctored setting at NSO or at one of Michigan State University's Testing Centers to be eligible for the waiver.